What is the stress response?

 If you cannot complete the stress cycle, your body may repeat its stress response.

 At the start of this article, I stated that Bradford’s research showed that the body responds similarly to stressful stimuli, regardless of the source of the stressor, which means your body will respond the same way to a worrisome thought as walking out in front of a car.

-Fear is what you feel when there is an immediate, real danger in your environment, such as the bull.
+Fear is what you feel when there is an immediate, real danger in your environment, such as a bull.

 Anxiety is what you feel when there is no real danger.

-In this modern-day world, the stressors that start the process are no longer life and death situations.
-They are worries and remembered stressful situations.
+In this modern-day world, the stressors that start the process are no longer life-and-death situations.
+They are worried and remembered stressful situations.
 In the absence of real danger (the bull), your brain can turn on this ‘switch’ to change your physiology, i.e. your heart rate, breathing etc. (the common symptoms of anxiety).